WHAT’S THE BIG FIX?

 BIG FIXIN’ 2017

-SNIPSA has started the 2017 year with a bang at our Big Fix clinics spaying/neutering, vaccinating, and microchipping close to 800 dogs and cats FREE of charge for underserved areas of San Antonio.
+SNIPSA has started the 2017 year with a bang at our Big Fix clinics spaying/neutering, vaccinating, and microchipping approximately 2000 dogs and cats in 2017 and more than 14,500 pets since SNIPSA launched its program in 2009.
+The Big Fix is FREE of charge for underserved areas of San Antonio.
 The 20 hour days are exhausting with more than 100 volunteers from all ages, interests, and demographics that join hands (paws) to make these events a success.
 And what a better way to invest in our companion animals by bringing spay/neuter services to one’s doorstep.
 Check out the photo galleries to get a bird’s eye view into SNIPSA’s work.
 Truly an amazing gathering of like minded individuals giving their 100% to save homeless animals!!!!

 OTHER LOW COST OPTIONS